Adair-Hayes Brown, Writer

 A resident of Durham, an ex-Bostonian, a long-time writer, editor, and purveyor of the arts.
 Matia identifies as a woman, a music lover, and a gonzo journalist.
 She is a keen supporter of local arts and believes strongly in the intrinsic value of the arts in everyday life.
 She enjoys dining alone, drinking beer with friends, and walking.
 Matia is known for her dry wit, her kind heart, her awesome hats, and her dapper af style.

 Stephen Mullaney, Writer

 Educator, writer, noise/visual artist and explorer the underbelly/underground of art, education and aggressively relaxed lifestyles.
 Stephen Mullaney has traveled nationally and internationally sleeping in the dirt, living in vehicles and getting into and out of “wild situations”.
 He plays in the band The Wigg Report with his wife and local artist Christine Fantini.
-He prefers to arrive by bike and leave when just before the authorities arrive.
+He prefers to arrive by bike and leave just before the authorities arrive.

-I’m Genevieve, a bass player and music writer and graduate student.
+Bass player and music writer and graduate student.
 They/them, please!
 Born in Durham, raised in Raleigh, grown in Greensboro, flowered back in the Bull City.
 Recovering violist.
 One of my most recent pieces of writing limits the scope of cultural appropriation, another tracks the effects of gentrification on the music communities of Raleigh and Durham.
 Combatting white supremacy and neoliberalism with informed thought and general badassery.

 Riley the Photographer